sgmerwin/FilmQueryProject/README.md

 ### Conculsion

-This was a great project to gain experience using jave to access an SQL database.
+This was a great project to gain experience using java to access an SQL database.
 The database has a enough size to make the project challenging.

 <img src="https://github.com/sgmerwin/FilmQueryProject/blob/master/database_size.png" width="150" height="250">